dermasugita/Viola-SV/README.rst

 Manuals for individual classes/methods/functions are available in the `API Reference`_.

-For further discussion, please join our `google group`_.!
+For further discussion, please join our `google group`_!
 We're waiting for your comments, ideas, and requests.
 The questions about how to use Viola-SV are also welcome!

 .. _google group: https://groups.google.com/g/viola-users